 Luxury Tailor Made Journeys depart on the dates that work for you and feature expert local guides throughout your journey.
 The itinerary below can be customized to your interests.

 Arrive in Ho Chi Minh City and transfer to your luxurious hotel.

 Ho Chi Minh City | Riding By Cyclo

-Set out to discover Ho Chi Minh City, pausing to visit Reunification Hall and St. Joseph's Seminary and stopping to photograph the Central Post Office, its architecture reflecting Gothic, Renaissance and French influences.
+Set out to discover Ho Chi Minh City, pausing to visit Reunification Hall and stopping to photograph the Central Post Office, its architecture reflecting Gothic, Renaissance and French influences.
 After lunch at a local restaurant, explore Chinatown by cyclo (rickshaw).
 Drive past bustling, centrally located Binh Thanh Market and visit On Lang Pagoda.

 My Tho | Setting Sail

 After a morning at leisure, transfer to My Tho and board luxurious ‘Aqua Mekong’ to set sail on the fabled Mekong.
 The twelfth-largest river in the world, the Mekong spans 2,700 miles and flows through six countries, from the Tibetan Plateau through China's Yunnan province, Myanmar, Laos, Thailand, Cambodia and Vietnam.
 Serving as a major trade route between Western China and Southeast Asia, this “mother of water” — also called the River Khong — flows through mountains and dense forests and past floating markets, affording a scenic passage through areas of rich biodiversity.